inversion-api/inversion-engine/README.md

 VM system property using the relevant key.
 For example you could add '-Ddb.pass=MY_PASSWORD' to your JVM launch configuration OR something like 'EXPORT db.pass=MY_PASSWORD' to the top of the batch file you use to launch our app or application server.

-### Snooze Service Config
+### Inversion Service Config

-As you may have seen in the [Quickstart](#quickstart) example above 'snooze' is a reserved known bean name in the configuration files. 'snooze' referers to the
+As you may have seen in the [Quickstart](#quickstart) example above 'inversion' is a reserved known bean name in the configuration files. 'inversion' referers to the
-Snooze servlet itself and you can set any bean properties you want.
+Inversion servlet itself and you can set any bean properties you want.

 ### Dbs, Tables, Columns and Indexs